hashicorp/nomad/website/source/docs/jobops/logs.html.md

 ==> Evaluation "7a3b78c0" finished with status "complete"
 ```

-We can grab the allocation ID from above and use the [`nomad fs`
+We can grab the allocation ID from above and use the [`nomad logs`
-command](/docs/commands/fs.html) to access the applications logs.
-Logs are
+command](/docs/commands/logs.html) to access the applications logs.
+The `logs`
-stored under the following directory structure:
-`alloc/logs/<task-name>.<stdout/stderr>.<index>`.
-Nomad has built in log
-rotation, documented in the [Jobspec](/docs/jobspec/index.html#log_rotation).
-The index is a monotonically increasing number starting at zero and incremented
-each time the log is rotated.
+command supports both displaying the logs as well as following logs, blocking
+for more output.

 Thus to access the `stdout` we can issue the below command:

 ```
-$ nomad fs c3c58508 alloc/logs/redis.stdout.0
+$ nomad logs c3c58508 redis
                  _._
             _.-``__ ''-._
        _.-``    `.  `_.  ''-._           Redis 3.2.1 (00000000/0) 64 bit